How to Create an Employee Engagement Survey for Non-Desk Workers

 - Setting clear objectives with realistic timelines

 Employee involvement is essential.
-Research shows that people are more likely to participate in surveys when they believe their feedback will lead to actual changes.
-Invite team members to join action planning sessions to build ownership and commitment through effective internal communication strategies.
+People are more likely to participate in surveys when they believe their feedback will lead to actual changes.
+Invite team members to join action planning sessions to build ownership and commitment.

 When communicating plans to a dispersed workforce:

-- Remind teams of previous survey results and the improvements that followed
+- Reference previous success by reminding teams of previous survey results and the improvements that followed.
+This builds trust and demonstrates your commitment to acting on feedback consistently.

 Step 8: Establish a Regular Survey Cadence

 Consistency matters.
-When employees see you regularly asking for their input—and acting on it—they're more likely to stay engaged with the process.
+When employees see you regularly asking for their input (and acting on it), they're more likely to stay engaged with the process and trust that their voices matter.

 The priority is establishing a rhythm that allows you to collect data, analyze it, implement changes, and show progress before starting the next survey cycle.
 For many organizations, an annual comprehensive survey supplemented by quarterly pulse surveys works well.